sherwin-ad/my_tutorials/azure/udemy-azure-administrator/AZ-104 Micrsoft Azure Administrator Practice Exam.md

     Which two actions should you perform?
 Each correct answer presents part of the solution.

+    Select all answers that apply.You have a Basic Azure App Service plan that contains a web app.

+    You need to ensure that the web app can scale automatically when the CPU percentage goes beyond 80 percent for a duration of 15 minutes.

+    Which two actions should you perform?
+Each correct answer presents part of the solution.

     Select all answers that apply.

+    Configure a deployment slot.

+    Configure a scaling condition to scale based on a metric, and then add the rules.
+    This answer is correct.

+    Configure a scaling condition to scale based on an instance count, and then set the instance count.

+    Scale out the App Service plan.

+    Scale up the App Service plan.
+    This answer is correct.
+    Scale up the web app by adding more CPU, memory, and disk space to fulfill the requirement.
+Increase the number of virtual machine instances that run the app.
+The scale settings take only seconds to apply and affect all the apps in the App Service plan.
+Then, you must set up a scaling condition with the required metrics to scale up/down and scale out/in when certain thresholds are met.

+    Scale up features and capacities - Azure App Service | Microsoft Learn

+    Configure Azure App Service - Training | Microsoft Learn

     - Create a new App Service plan in RG2.